Feral Druid Compendium

 Talent Explanations

-Root Network for Wildstalker is good for large-aoe dungeons, I would generally default to
+Root Network for Wildstalker is playable for large-aoe dungeons; I would default to

 Resilient Flourishing.